Cervical cancer

-Cervical cancer is a cancer arising from the cervix.
-It is due to the abnormal growth of cells that have the ability to invade or spread to other parts of the body.
+Cervical cancer is a type of cancer that develops in the cervix or in any layer of the wall of the cervix.
+It is due to the abnormal growth of cells that can invade or spread to other parts of the body.
 Early on, typically no symptoms are seen.
 Later symptoms may include abnormal vaginal bleeding, pelvic pain or pain during sexual intercourse.
 While bleeding after sex may not be serious, it may also indicate the presence of cervical cancer.